Eric Trump Attacks Hunter Biden, Rally Crowd Chants ‘Lock Him Up’

 “Right, he’s not looking too good, either,” the younger Trump added.

-In his remarks, Eric echoed his father who claims that the former vice president inappropriately used his influence to help his son get a seat on the board of a Ukrainian gas company.
+In his remarks, Eric Trump echoed his father, who claims that the former vice president inappropriately used his influence to help his son get a seat on the board of a Ukrainian gas company.

-According to the president, the Bidens are corrupt, and Hunter made millions of dollars while his father was still in office serving as Barack Obama’s right hand man.
+According to the president, the Bidens are corrupt, and Hunter made millions of dollars while his father was still in office serving as Barack Obama’s right-hand man.

-“Maybe ‘lock her up’ goes to ‘lock him up,'” Eric said, referencing a popular chant crowds gathered at Trump rallies frequently use to attack 2016 Democratic nominee and former Secretary of State Hillary Clinton, who the president has infamously vowed to incarcerate.
+“Maybe ‘lock her up’ goes to ‘lock him up,'” Eric said, referencing a popular chant that crowds gathered at Trump rallies frequently use to attack 2016 Democratic nominee and former Secretary of State Hillary Clinton, who the president has infamously vowed to incarcerate.

-“I don’t know, I like ‘lock her up’ a little bit more, but thank you, that’s a good idea,” Eric said, as the crowd chanted “lock him up.”
+“I don’t know, I like ‘lock her up’ a little bit more, but thank you, that’s a good idea,” Eric said, as the crowd reportedly chanted “lock him up.”

 Once the chant ended, Eric suggested that he does not actually believe Hunter should be in prison.
 The president’s son explained that his father’s accomplishments are in and of itself enough to get him re-elected, adding that prosecuting and imprisoning Hunter is not even necessary.